0xchase/0xchase.github.io/content/blog/relativism.md

 - Overlap between assertions and truth claims is explained by the *belief norm*
 - Are there no mind-independant mathematical truths?
 Physical truths?
+- It makes the same mistake as the other theories of truth.
+Some assertions are indexical (e.g. I have blue eyes), not it's not fundemental to what truth is.

 ### Counterexamples